geodynamics/aspect/doc/sphinx/user/extending/write-a-plugin.md

         is the preferred approach.

-        In practice, the compiler line above can become tedious because it includes paths to the ASPECT and <span deal.II header files, but possibly also other things such as Trilinos headers, etc. Having to remember all of these pieces is a hassle, and a much easier way is in fact to set up a mini-CMake project for this.
-To this end, simply copy the file [doc/plugin-CMakeLists.txt][] to the directory where you have your plugin source files and rename it to `CMakeLists.txt`.
+        In practice, the compiler line above can become tedious because it includes paths to the ASPECT and
+        deal.II header files, but possibly also other things such as Trilinos headers, etc. Having to remember all of these pieces is a hassle, and a much easier way is in fact to set up a mini-CMake project for this.
+To this end, simply copy the file [doc/plugin-CMakeLists.txt] to the directory where you have your plugin source files and rename it to `CMakeLists.txt`.

     You can then just run the commands